For me, health is everything, as when we feel strong and clear, so much is possible.

 Habits such as smoking and drinking too much alcohol can harm your health, as you know.
-Giving up either is a lot easier said than done, but there are plenty of initiatives and things out there to help you to do this.
-Nicotine patches and gum can help you with smoking, although many people find that vape kits can help them with the transition.
+Giving up either is a lot easier said than done, but there are plenty of initiatives and things to help you do this.
+Nicotine patches and gum can help you with smoking.
 It is important to remember that seeking help for anything like this is not a sign of weakness and will benefit your health significantly.
 I’ve personally never smoked, but my drive is to cut out sweets and chocolate, I’ve already cut out sugar in coffee and take no soft drinks, and can feel a difference for it.

 Look after your mental health